 8 weeks

-Employers are permitted to and should incorporate contractual notice periods into an employment contract.
+Employers are permitted to a contractual notice period, and they should include this into an employment contract upon hiring a worker.
 However, you should consider the business position of the employee first.
-And you should have a valid business reason for deciding on a particular contractual notice period.
+And, you should have a valid business reason for deciding on a particular contractual notice period.

-You should agree any changes to a contractual notice period with the employee before adding them to a contract.
+You should agree with your employee on any changes made to the contractual notice period before making the modifications.
 And remember, under Ireland’s employment law, contractual notice periods must be no shorter than the applicable statutory minimum notice period.

 Do you have to give notice during a probationary period?